-The Warlock is out to corrupt and annihilate your enemies in Baldur’s Gate 3.
-Here’s our Warlock class guide to help you out.
+In Baldur’s Gate 3, the Warlock is known to make a pact with a patron for powers and abilities.
+Here’s our BG3 Warlock class guide to help you out.

-Baldur’s Gate 3: Warlock class and spells guide
+Warlock class and spells guide for Baldur’s Gate 3

 The Warlock class in Baldur’s Gate 3 seeks to rip out the souls of your foes and cast them into the fiery depths.
-Here are its features regardless of subclass:
+They have several features that make them unique, aside from the fact that they get their magic from being bonded to a patron.
+Here are a few key Warlock features regardless of subclass:

 - Warlock Spell Slots: Spell slots that recharge after a short rest; spell slots are always at the highest available level.